cudmore/pie-doc/docs/parts.md

 ### Analog video output

-The Raspberry Pi has a 3.5mm headphone jack that can be used to view an anlog video stream from the Pi camera.
+The Raspberry Pi has a 3.5mm headphone jack that can be used to view an analog video stream from the Pi camera.
 The headphone jack needs to have 4-poles (bands), [something like this](https://www.amazon.com/Parts-Express-3-5mm-Plug-Cable/dp/B0007V6JCK/ref=sr_1_15?s=audio-video-accessories&ie=UTF8&qid=1540573388&sr=1-15&keywords=video+jack).
-The analog video can be connected directly to any monitor that accepts and RCA video input.
+The analog video can be connected directly to any monitor that accepts an RCA video input.
 Alternatively, the analog video can be sent to another computer using an analog video to USB converter, [something like this](https://www.amazon.com/gp/product/B00LVTUX7E/ref=oh_aui_detailpage_o01_s00?ie=UTF8&psc=1).
-These video to USB converters are for some reason a large gray market and you need to be careful when ordering (you might get junk that does not work).
+These video to USB converters are for some reason a large gray market area and you need to be careful when ordering as you might get junk that does not work.
 In general, these video/USB converters use the [easycap driver](https://visser.io/2015/06/easycap-drivers-for-windows-8-1/).

 The PiE server will output a live video feed when 'arm' is checked.
 This video feed does not interfere with simultaneous video recording to a file.